For urgent consular assistance call

 Read the Consular Services Charter for what the Australian Government can and can’t do to help you overseas.

-Australia has an honorary consulate in Botswana.
-It provides limited consular and passport assistance.
+There is an Australian Consulate in Botswana, which provides limited consular and passport assistance.

 Gaborone, Botswana